supertokens/supertokens-auth-react/examples/with-phone-password/README.md

 ## TODO (for me):

--   Add phone number validation logic (on frontend and backend)
 -   Change style of input field for phone number to use libphonenumber lib on the frontend (sign in, sign up and reset password form)

 ## TODO (for user):